Prophetess (film)

 Prophetess is a 2021 Nigerian sports comedy film directed by Niyi Akinmolayan.
 The film stars Toyin Abraham, Kehinde Bankole, Uzor Arukwe, Stan Nze and Tina Mba in the lead roles.
-The film is based on a local prophetess who make bold bogus predictions about the outcome of a local club football match which goes beyond her control.
+The film is based on a local prophetess who makes bold bogus predictions about the outcome of a local club football match, which goes beyond her control.
 The film had its theatrical release on 2 April 2021 and opened to positive reviews from critics.
 It also became a success at the box office.